Lichtenwald

-Lichtenwald is a municipality located in the Schurwald forest in the district of Esslingen in Baden-Württemberg in southern Germany.
+Lichtenwald (/de/) is a municipality located in the Schurwald forest in the district of Esslingen in Baden-Württemberg in southern Germany.
 Situated on the state road L1151 between Reichenbach an der Fils (4 km) and Schorndorf (7 km).
 It belongs to the Stuttgart Region (until 1992 the Central Neckar Region) and the European metropolitan region of Stuttgart.

 Geography

 Geographic Location

 The district of Hegenlohe lies on the wooded eastern slope (also called Heuberg by locals) of the Reichenbach valley and, like Thomashardt situated on the high ridge, is surrounded by the mixed forests of the Schurwald.
 The municipal area ranges from 342 to 480 meters in elevation.

 On the high trail (a hiking path from the community center to the nature house), one has a panoramic view of the Swabian Alb and areas in front of it on a clear day.
 There is a view of about 50 km to the southwest, and about 30 km to the east.